Short of time?

 5.8 In using the Service, you are still responsible for ensuring that you have sufficient funds available to meet your outgoings as they become due.

-5.9 When you register for the Service, we will ask you to set up a payment method, such as a card or direct debit, to allow the processing of Savings.
+5.9 When you register for the Service, we will ask you to set up a payment method, such as a card or direct debit, to allow the processing of Save.
 We use Bottomline Payment Services Limited trading as First Capital Cash Flow to process direct debit payments.
 First Capital Cash Flow is registered with the Financial Conduct Authority under the Payment Services Regulations 2017 (FRN: 616279) for the provision of payment services.

 6. Account security